Project-Group-Software-Engineering/BattleBlade/readme.md

 # Software Engineering Project - Group IV

-## BattleBlade
+## BattleBlade Version 1.0

-Developing a glow hockey and/or foosball gaming application which allows smartphones to be used as controllers for connecting and interacting with the game on PC.
+Developing a gaming application which allows smartphones to be used as controllers for connecting and interacting with the game on PC.